Perfect Dark

 Upon release, Perfect Dark received critical acclaim and sold relatively well, eventually joining Nintendo's "Player's Choice" game selection.
 Critics widely praised its graphics, artificial intelligence, and number of multiplayer options, but some criticised its inconsistent frame rate.
 The game received the BAFTA Interactive Entertainment Moving Images Award for 2000 and the Golden Satellite Award for Best Interactive Product in 2001.
-The game is occasionally cited as one of the greatest video games of all time.
-It was supplemented by a Game Boy Color counterpart, which allows some gameplay options to alternatively be unlocked via a Transfer Pak.
-A remaster, also titled Perfect Dark, featuring enhanced graphics and online multiplayer, was released in 2010.
+The game is occasionally cited as one of the greatest games of all time.
+It is supplemented by a Game Boy Color counterpart, which allows some gameplay options to alternatively be unlocked via a Transfer Pak.
+A remaster, also titled Perfect Dark, featuring enhanced graphics and online multiplayer, was released for the Xbox 360 in 2010.
+The game was re-released on the Nintendo Switch Online service in 2024.

 Gameplay

 Perfect Dark is a first-person shooter where players complete levels to unlock content and progress through the game's storyline.
-Players manoeuvre their character from a first-person perspective and have the ability to lean left or right, look up or down, crouch, crawl, and drop from most ledges; there is no jump ability.
-Interaction with the environment is via a single context-sensitive button, which can activate computers, operate lifts, and open doors.
+Players maneuver their character from a first-person perspective and have the ability to lean left or right, look up or down, crouch, crawl, and drop from most ledges; there is no jump ability.
+Interaction with the environment is via a single button, which can activate computers, operate lifts, and open doors.
 Players can carry an unlimited number of weapons, ranging from handguns to assault rifles, rocket launchers, a shotgun, a sniper rifle, and combat knives.
 Besides their primary mode of fire, weapons have a secondary function that enables an alternate fire mode or grants players special abilities.
 For example, the secondary function of the K7 Avenger assault rifle detects threats like explosive devices.
 Most weapons have a finite magazine and must be reloaded after a certain number of shots.
 Some can be used in duplicate, one in each hand.

-Players have a certain amount of health which decreases when attacked by opponents.
+Players have a certain amount of health, which decreases when attacked by opponents.
 Although the game does not feature health recovery items, players can pick up shields that protect them with a secondary health bar.
 Players and opponents can disarm each other at close range, and players may use this feature to steal weapons or knock foes unconscious.
 Damage taken during combat is location-based, with a shot to the torso causing more damage than a shot to a limb.
 A number of tutorials and training activities can be taken in the game's home level.
 The most notable of these is the shooting range, where players can test their proficiency with the game's weapons in individual challenges.
 In addition to training activities, players can find information about the game's locations and characters, which are gradually unlocked as they complete levels.